 A person can choose to buy a yearly Buddhify membership, which allows access to extra features.
 Alternatively, they can pay for just the app and access more than 200 meditations.

 Portal is a sound app that claims to help a person sleep, focus, and relax by providing them with an immersive experience.
 The available sounds range from thunderstorms to oceans.

 When a person experiences stress, it can activate their sympathetic nervous system, triggering a fight or flight response.
-Older research suggests that nature sounds may be useful in helping a person recover from this response after psychological stress.

 There is the option to pay for an annual subscription to access the entire sound library.

 MyLife Meditation is a meditation and mindfulness app that encourages a person to check in with their feelings and then recommends short meditations to suit a person’s current emotions.

 The app is free to download and gives people access to foundational meditations.
 Alternatively, there is an option for an annual or monthly subscription that provides an extra 400 activities, including guided journaling.